 This equates to a power loss of 20A2 x 0.0148ohms = 5.92W.
 (Note that at 12V DC, this would be 12V x 20A = 240W, 2.5% of the total power generated).

 MOSFET switching power dissipation

 MOSFETs dissipate power as they move through the non-linear region of their VI characteristic.
 That means that each time they are switched on or off then they will dissipate some power.
 The amount of power dissipated will depend upon the switching frequency.
 More information on this topic can be found at:

 From the Maxim application note we find that an approximation for calculating the switching losses (PDSWITCHING ) (it is approximate as the actual value depends on lots of factors) is:

 PDSWITCHING = (CRSS × VIN² × fSW × ILOAD) / IGATE

 where CRSS is the MOSFET’s reverse-transfer capacitance (a data sheet parameter), fSW is the switching frequency, and IGATE is the MOSFET gate-driver’s sink/source current at the MOSFET’s turn-on threshold (the VGS of the gate-charge curve’s flat portion).

-Hence the power dissipation due to switch is 0.0002W at 12V and 0.0008W at 24V.
+Hence the power dissipation due to switching is 0.0002W at 12V and 0.0008W at 24V.
 These are VERY small values.
-If the switching frequency is increased then these witching losses would become a much bigger proportion of the power loss.
+If the switching frequency is increased then these switching losses would become a much bigger proportion of the power loss.
 Or I have done the maths incorrectly.